jimbertools/freeflowdevenv/sozu/README.md

 Put the correct certs into the certs folder

+build docker image
+docker build -t proxy .

 ** manual setup required to point to internal ip's of backend services **
-* TODO use dns to proxy services (blocked by toml syntax)
+* TODO use dns to proxy services (blocked by sozu syntax)

 start proxy container
-docker run -ti --name proxy -p80:80 -p443:443 --volume /home/ldruwel/work/sozutest/:/etc/sozu/ proxy
+docker-compose up